TFI International: Foundation and early history

-The company was founded by Reno and Réal Emond in 1957 as a regional trucking service in Cabano, Quebec.
+The company was founded by Reno and Réal Émond in 1957 as a regional trucking service in Cabano, Quebec.
 Cabano Transport expanded its operations mainly in Quebec and the Maritimes through a series of acquisitions.
 In 1985, Cabano Transport purchased D'Anjou Transport and changed its name to Groupe Cabano-d'Anjou.

 In 1987, the company acquired Groupe Expéditex and changed its name to Cabano Expeditex Group Inc..
 The same year, it also acquired Groupe Brazeau Inc. from La Verendrye Management Corp. for CA$14.4 million and Expeditex Inc. for CA$12.5 million.
 Cabano had reported a profit of CA$1.7 million in 1986 but both Brazeau and Expeditex had been unprofitable.
 The purchases increased Cabano's fleet from 700 to 5,000 vehicles making it the largest trucking company in Quebec and fourth-largest in Canada.
 Following the acquisitions, Cabano Expeditex focused on reducing debt shutting down 15 terminals by October 1987, had plans to shutter 4 more, and expected to reduce administrative staff at the new acquisitions by about 40% and unionized workers by about 10%.

 Cabano Expeditex was forced to restructure its finances under pressure in 1988 and the next year reported losses of CA$16 million.
 By 1990, however, it was recovering and reported a profit of CA$4 million for the 1990 fiscal year.
 In July, it acquired the general freight operations of Clarke Transport Routier for CA$2.9 million.
 This deal added 610 rolling stock units and 300-400 employees to Cabano Expeditex's existing 2,100 employees and 3,200 vehicles.
 In December 1990 the company changed its name to Cabano Transportation Group.

 In 1992, Cabano acquired Ontario-based Kingsway Transports Ltd. and its US operations from Kingsway's parent, Winnipeg-based Federal Industries Ltd. Following the purchase, Cabano changed its name to Cabano-Kingsway.
 The combined company operated 1,200 trucks, 3,400 trailers, and 63 service centers, and about 3,000 employees in eastern Canada and 19 northern US states.
 Cabano had been Canada's fourth largest trucking company but this deal meant it surpassed Reimer Express and TNT Canada to become the second largest after CP Express.